[KB8712] Deploy the latest version of ESET Endpoint Security for macOS using Jamf Pro

 Approve system extensions via MDM

-In environments with a remote management tool such as JAMF or Kandji, the steps below will resolve the system extension issue.
-If you are currently using Endpoint for macOS version 7 without automatic updates enabled, follow these steps before upgrading to version 8 to avoid system extension conflicts.
+The steps below will resolve the system extension issue in environments with a remote management tool such as JAMF or Kandji.
+If you currently use ESET endpoint product for macOS version 7 without automatic updates enabled, follow these steps before upgrading to the latest version to avoid system extension conflicts.

 1. Download the configuration profile .plist from the Endpoint Security User Guide.